Moving Abroad with Young Children

 Where will you be staying after moving abroad?
 If you are purchasing a property, the availability of a house for sale affects your decision.

 I have begun our life in Spain by renting a short-term apartment first.
-By doing so, we can take time to understand the neighborhoods and not spend time worrying about needing to see the site at first, connecting the utilities, and buying essential needs on our first day.
-Not to mention in some cities, you will need a proper local ID, job proof, and local bank information to rent a long-term apartment.
+By doing so, we can take time to understand the neighborhoods and not worry about needing to see the site first, connecting the utilities, and buying essential needs on our first day.
+In some cities, you will need a proper local ID, job proof, and local bank information to rent a long-term apartment.

-My suggestion is to have a single place ready to rest if you have young family members traveling along with you.
-Short term leasing is usually higher, but it guarantees your family a single place to rest and allow yourself to take a deep breath before starting another brand new stage.
+I suggest having a single place ready to rest if you have young family members traveling along with you.
+Short-term leasing is usually higher, but it guarantees your family a single place to rest and allows you to take a deep breath before starting another brand new stage.

 DOCUMENTS, DOCUMENTS, DOCUMENTS

-Most of the mistakes I have made moving abroad are falling under this particular category, and this is the most complicated procedure to complete in my opinions.
+Most of the mistakes I have made moving abroad fall under this particular category, and this is the most complicated procedure to complete, in my opinion.